-As the most successful movie franchise in history, Star Wars has generated millions of fans worldwide, not to mention the billions of dollar revenue it created already.
+As the most successful movie franchise in history, Star Wars has generated millions of fans worldwide, not to mention the billions of dollars revenue it has created already.
 Soon after the first movie release, critics and academics began their study of the background, intentions and inspirations of the saga.
-This project until today remains mostly incomplete, […]
+This project until today remains mostly […]

 Sex, Politics, and Religion in Star Wars by Douglas Brode and Leah Deyneka (eds.)
 (2012)